 Our financial system is contributing to environmental degradation and entrenching inequality across many measures […] Sustainable finance is a key component in a society where nature and all communities thrive.
 (Toitū Tahua Centre for Sustainable Finance New Zealand)

-That may all be well and good, you might think, but wouldn’t investing ethically and sustainably mean sacrificing financial returns?
-Let’s spend a moment addressing this concern.
+You might think that may all be good, but wouldn’t investing ethically and sustainably mean sacrificing financial returns?
+Let’s address this concern.

-How do financial returns of sustainable funds compare with traditional investments?
+How do the financial returns of sustainable funds compare with traditional investments?

-Taking a holistic and long-term approach and investing ethically and sustainably is not only the right thing to do.
-It also seems to lead to better outcomes for people, the planet and profits.
+Taking a holistic and long-term approach and investing ethically and sustainably is not only the right thing to do, but it also seems to lead to better outcomes for people, the planet, and profits.

 A study published in 2016 found that ESG companies

-- achieved better financial returns than their peers in eight out of 12 industries.
-Only in automobiles, durables, and banking and insurance, ESG-companies underperformed their peers.
+• achieved better financial returns than their peers in eight out of 12 industries.
+Only in automobiles, durables, and banking and insurance did ESG companies underperform their peers.

-- sustainable funds experienced a 20% lower downside risk than traditional funds.
+• sustainable funds experienced a 20% lower downside risk than conventional funds.

 Especially during periods of higher market volatility, sustainable funds seem to perform better than their traditional counterparts.
-In 2020, for example, 75% of sustainable funds outperformed their traditional peers.
+In 2020, for example, 75% of sustainable funds outperformed their conventional peers.

-And finally, the MSCI KLD400 Social Index, one of the first indices measuring ESG performance of US companies, shows not only better annualised returns of ESG focused companies over 3, 5 and 10 years but also lower maximum drawdowns (losses) during the Global Financial Crisis than its (unscreened) parent index, the MSCI USA IMI.
+Finally, the MSCI KLD400 Social Index, one of the first indices measuring the ESG performance of US companies, shows not only better-annualised returns of ESG-focused companies over 3, 5, and 10 years but also lower maximum drawdowns (losses) during the Global Financial Crisis than its (unscreened) parent index, the MSCI USA IMI.

 While there is clear evidence that sustainable funds don’t disadvantage investors from a return or risk perspective, what constitutes a sustainable fund is defined quite broadly, and not all sustainable funds are created equal.
 Let’s spend a moment elaborating.